maddiethedinosaur/funnydiehaha/fancy.md

 ## Internationalist Communist Tendency:
 ![Internationalist Communist Party Logo](BattagliaComunistaLogo.png)

+* 1925: Platform of the Committee of Intesa

+Read this ICT work [here.](./platform-of-the-committee-of-intesa.pdf)
+* 1994: Socialism or Barbarism

+Read this ICT work [here.](./socialism-or-barbarism.pdf)
 * 2005: The Communist Manifesto of 1875 - The Critique of the Gotha Programme

 Read this ICT work [here.](./communist-manifesto-of-1875-gothakritik.pdf)
+* 2011: Capitalism and the Environment

+Read this ICT work [here.](./capitalism-and-the-environment.pdf)
 * 2016: The Party Question

 Read this ICT work [here.](./party-question.pdf)